patchgirl/patchgirl/README.md

 ## How to use

 To use PatchGirl, you only need to go to the [app page 🚀](https://patchgirl.io).
-However, for a full experience, you'll to run **patchgirl-runner** on your computer.
+However, for a full experience, you will want to run **patchgirl-runner** on your computer.
 It acts as a tiny proxy that runs your request (HTTP, SQL,...) from you computer.

 ## Installing Patchgirl-runner